 JFK was the 35th President of the United States.
 According to a 1997 New York Times article, he was rumored to have had a reserved room at the Cockatoo Inn.
 On November 22, 1963, Kennedy was assassinated in Dallas, Texas.
 After Kennedy’s death, Congress enacted many of his proposals, including the Civil Rights Act and the Revenue Act of 1964.
 Kennedy ranks highly in polls of U.S. presidents with historians and the general public.

 In the same New York Times article referenced above, actress and socialite Marilyn Monroe was rumored to have had rendezvoused at the Cockatoo Inn with at least one of the Kennedy brothers.
+As a child, Monroe – born Norma Jeane Mortenson – lived in Hawthorne for a short time.
 By 1953, Monroe was one of the most marketable Hollywood stars; she had leading roles in the noir film Niagara, and the comedies Gentlemen Prefer Blondes and How to Marry a Millionaire.
 She was married retired baseball legend Joe DiMaggio and playwright Arthur Miller (Death of a Salesman, The Crucible).
 She died August 4, 1962 in Los Angeles.